- As low as $381/Night

 - Approximately 1400 square feet

 Adorable 3BR/2BA beach bungalow on Fripp Island.
 The upstairs has two bedrooms, One with a king and the other with a King and a twin bunk bed.
 Downstairs offers a bunk bed combo twin over full along with a full-size bathroom.
 Living/dining/kitchen combo.
-Very open floor plan with handsome entertaining space.
-Screened in porch and sizable deck overlooking broad yard.
+Very open floor plan with superb entertaining space.
+Screened in porch and enormous deck overlooking broad yard.
 Outdoor shower for convenience after a day at the beach - ideal for your family hideaway to Fripp!

 Amenity cards are good for entry to all the pools on the island along with the snack bar, Bonito restaurant, excursions, and chair and umbrella units.